 - A prefix information option with both A and L flags unset is meaningless and might as well be removed.

 - SLAAC can only occur for prefixes with a length of 64, so setting the A flag for other prefix lengths is meaningless.
 The L flag, on the other hand, works for any prefix length.

 - DHCPv6 does not carry prefix length information, so a prefix information option with L=1 is the only way a host may acquire an on-link route.

 - Receipt of a RA (with lifetime > 0) will cause the host to install a default route to the RA’s source address.
 This is the only way to advertise a default route in IPv6 (on Ethernet at least), as DHCPv6 cannot carry this information.
 Furthermore, the RA is guaranteed to come from a link-local address (within fe80::/64), which is crucial in making off-link prefixes work.

-You’ll find detailed description of RA and DHCPv6 functionality, design recommendations and router configurations in the Building Large IPv6 Service Provider Networks webinar.
-You can buy its recording or get it as part of the IPv6 trilogy or yearly subscription.
+You’ll find detailed description of RA and DHCPv6 functionality, design recommendations and router configurations in the Building Large IPv6 Service Provider Networks webinar (part of yearly subscription).